manujosephv/pytorch_tabular/docs/contributing.md

       ```bash
       pre-commit run --all-files
       ```
    Accept the changes if any after reviewing.

+!!!warning

+      Do not commit pre-commit changes to to `setup.cfg`.
+The file has been excluded from one hook for bump2version compatibility.
+For a complet and uptodate list of excluded files, please check `.pre-commit-config.yaml` file.

 * Commit your changes and push your branch to GitHub:
       ```bash